Travel Guide For Visiting Utah in December

 If you’re wondering what it’s like visiting Utah in December, we’ve written this guide that includes where to go, things to do, what to pack, and where to stay.

-When looking for places to visit in Utah in the month of December, it’s important to know the expected weather you may encounter this time of year.
+When looking for places to visit in Utah in the winter in the month of December, it’s important to know the expected weather you may encounter this time of year at the various vacation spots around the state.

 travel guide for Utah in December